If this article resonates with you, read about our online, self-paced program - Awareness-based therapy.

 But, objects and external events do not produce happiness, they merely trigger it.

 Awareness will also teach you that the trigger for happiness is something you can control internally.
 And, once you realize this, the "seeking trap" dies.
-Your happiness is no longer dependent on a price tag in a store, or the approval of another person.
+Your happiness is no longer dependent on something from a shelf in a store (or something you order online), or the approval of another person.

 To the contrary, true happiness is cultivated from within ourselves, in the present moment.